 Mr. Props Logo

-HomeGlossaryWhat is What Is a Guest Service Fee?
-Meaning, Examples, and Costs?
+HomeGlossaryWhat is Guest Service Fee?

-What is What Is a Guest Service Fee?
-Meaning, Examples, and Costs?
+What is Guest Service Fee?

 Visual explanation of what is a guest service fee for short-term rental hosts

-A guest service fee is a percentage-based charge that booking platforms like Airbnb add directly to a guest's total at checkout, separate from your nightly rate, cleaning fee, or any taxes you've set, and it goes entirely to the platform, not to you as the host.
+This is separate from your nightly rate, cleaning fee, or any taxes you've set, and it goes entirely to the platform, not to you as the host.

 On a $150/night listing with a $45 cleaning fee, a guest booking a 3-night stay might see a platform service fee of roughly $40 to $55 added at checkout.
 That money never touches your payout.